pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/Parsers/Bool.md

 ```

 The `Bool.parser()` method is overloaded to work on a variety of string representations in order
-to be as efficient as possible, including `Substring`, `UTF8View`, and generally collections of
+to be as efficient as possible, including `Substring`, `UTF8View`, and more general collections of
 UTF-8 code units (see <doc:StringAbstractions> for more info).

 Typically Swift can choose the correct overload by using type inference based on what other parsers